fabien-todescato/zcube/README.md

 The data structures are immutable variants of _ZDD_ (zero-suppressed binary decision diagrams) and numerical representations based on on _ZDD_, taken from the work of pr. _Shin-Ichi Minato_. _ZDD_ offer a compressed representation of sets of sets as found in combinatorial problems, that usually suffer from exponential size explosion.

 In the [VSOP Calculator][2] paper, _Minato et al_ explain how _ZDD_, and forests of shared _ZDD_ arranged in lists provide for an efficient representation of linear combinations of sets.
 We have adapted their representational trick to an _immutable_ settings.

+The representation of sets of trees as _ZDD_ works as follows :

+* A trees with branches labelled with strings is transformed into a tree with nodes labelled with integers, by hashing the paths to the nodes.
+* A tree is set represented as the set of its (integer) nodes ie a _ZDD_ holding a single set.
+* The subtrees of a tree are represented as a _ZDD_ holding a set of each subtree.

 # Future Work